niveklabs/tfwriter/okta/r/okta_signon_policy_rule.md

 }

 variable "mfa_prompt" {
-  description = "(optional) - Prompt for MFA based on the device used, a factor session lifetime, or every sign on attempt: DEVICE, SESSION or ALWAYS" type        = string default     = null
+  description = "(optional) - Prompt for MFA based on the device used, a factor session lifetime, or every sign-on attempt: DEVICE, SESSION or ALWAYS" type        = string default     = null
 }